deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Adam snorted and caught Ava's gaze.
 She was studying him with a grin of her own pulling at her cheeks, threatening to burst out into laughter, and it started to pull even harder when her eyebrows raised themselves at him.

 He cleared his throat.
-"He's…exaggerating."
+"He's...exaggerating."

 Her eyes flicked downwards.
 "Guess I'll just have to see for myself sometime."